 - b.
-Scroll down and select the interface 2/0/1 check box.
-The Interface field in the table heading displays 2/0/1. - c.
+Scroll down and select the interface 2/0/1 check box. - The Interface field in the table heading displays 2/0/1. - c.
 From the Auto VoIP Mode mode, select Enable. - d.
 Click Apply.

-Example 2: Change the Queue of Protocol-Based Auto VolP
+Example 2: Change the Queue of Protocol-Based Auto VoIP

-This example is provided as CLI commands and as a web interface procedure.
+This example is provided as CLI commands and as a local browser interface procedure.